 On this remarkable adventure we explore Norway and Swedish Lapland, travelling north far into the Arctic Circle where we seek out the magical Northern Lights.
 Travelling on some of Scandinavia's most scenic railways, our tour takes us to the spectacularly beautiful Lofoten Islands and offers several opportunities to see the Aurora Borealis.

-Majestic mountains and heavenly fjords in the Norway combine with the tranquil landscapes of Sweden on an epic journey that includes every great Scandinavian rail experience.
+Majestic mountains and heavenly fjords in Norway combine with the tranquil landscapes of Sweden on an epic journey that includes every great Scandinavian rail experience.
 On this exciting 15-day tour you'll visit the fascinating cities Oslo and Stockholm and travel beyond the Arctic Circle to the 'Land of the Midnight Sun'

 With their towering cliff faces, rugged rocky ledges and waterfalls that drop straight into the sea, the awe-inspiring Norwegian fjords really have to be seen to appreciate their beauty and majesty.
 On this fantastic tour we visit these natural wonders and cross spellbinding landscapes to visit Norway's magnificent cities.